Open Science Policies - Open Access Policy

 -

-This license allows the thesis or dissertation to be copied and shared, but prohibits the creation of derivative works or their commercial use.
+This license allows the thesis or dissertation to be copied and shared, but prohibits the creation of derivative works or commercial use.
 Authorship must always be acknowledged.
 More information can be found here.

 -